 - 1. Complete all course requirements. - 2.
-Recital Attendance: A degree candidate must attend all recitals and universitysponsored concerts each semester enrolled at Faulkner University.
-If it is not possible to attend a recital, other concerts or assignments may be acceptable. - 3.
-Performance Requirements - a.
-Each student is expected to perform in public recitals and/or a jury each semester enrolled in private instruction.
-(See private instruction syllabus for details.)
-The student will jury only on his or her principal instrument. - b.
-During the senior year, each student is required to perform a recital consisting of at least 45 minutes of musical material during the senior year.
+Attend a specified number of student recitals and university-sponsored concerts each semester enrolled at Faulkner University. - 3.
+Perform in student recitals and in a jury each semester enrolled in private instruction.
+(Juries are performed on the student's principal instrument.) - 4.
+Perform a senior recital during the senior year consisting of at least 45 minutes of musical material.
 Students should prepare a program with notes and, for vocalists, translations.
 Students completing a degree in Liberal Arts with music concentration are not required to perform a recital.